 - Live in a city?
 Make like a European and use your legs!
 Walking is a great way to get in some exercise, explore where you live, and cut down on fossil fuels, all at the same time.
 Can’t find the time for walking?
 Ride your bike!

-Like using less plastic, walking more or taking public transportation can take time to get used to, but many people find the time taken is worthwhile.
-Whether you’re enjoying the fresh air on your way to the store, or taking the time spent on your bus commute to dive into a new (used) book, you may find your new routine is one you and the planet will love.
+Using less plastic, walking more, or taking public transportation can take time to get used to, but many people find the time taken is worthwhile.
+Whether you’re enjoying the fresh air on your way to the store or taking the time spent on your bus commute to dive into a new (used) book, you may find your new routine is one you and the planet will love.

-What simple steps are you taking towards becoming more sustainable?
+What simple steps are you taking toward becoming more sustainable?
 Share with us by tagging us on social @AvocadoMattress and #AvocadogreenMagazine!